rogerallen/imgcluster/README.md

 # Image Cluster

 The www.tweegeemee.com bot has created a ton of images and I would like to do some exploration of the images to find similar images.
-I decided to just ask an LLM for help.
-This repo is an experiment in using Claude.ai 3.5 Haiku to code something up.
+Instead of diving into coding right off, I decided to ask an LLM for help.
+This repo is an experiment in using Claude.ai 3.5 Haiku to code something up quickly.

 ## results

 I found this experience indistinguishable from working with a knowledgable expert.
 There were only a very minor number of issues with the code.
 Crazily bug free.
 Not that I will use this code as-is, but I got something working and useful without taxing my brain at all.
 I'm quite happy with how this experiment went.
 I think I'll be able to step off to make something of my own pretty easily.

-### imgcluster.py

-The main python code went into this file.
+* __imgcluster.py__ - The main python code went into this file.

-### clustervalidator.ipynb

-When I asked about clusters, it created functions that plotted data so I put it in a Jupyter notebook.
+* __clustervalidator.ipynb__ - When I asked about clusters, it created functions that plotted data so I put it in a Jupyter notebook.
 Looking at what this shows...it just always seems to get better wtih more clusters.
 I didn't see much of an "elbow" or "knee" in the curve.

-### similar_images.ipynb

-Again, the similar images code was plotting interactive graphs, so I made another notebook.
+* __similar_images.ipynb__ - Again, the similar images code was plotting interactive graphs, so I made another notebook.
 This looks really useful.

 ## prompts